b3m2a1/mathematica-PyTools/README.md

 ![title-4067019816646860284](project/img/title-4067019816646860284.png)

-The framework provides much more control over sessions, but we won’t delve into that here.
+The framework provides much more control over sessions, but we won't delve into that here.

-The code  ```PyRun```  is actually sending to the session is generally generated via the   [SymbolicPython](Packages/Symbolic/SymbolicPython.m)  package. (you can see the code it’s building via the  ```"EchoCode"```  parameter).
-Let’s take a look at what that does:
+The code  ```PyRun```  is actually sending to the session is generally generated via the   [SymbolicPython](Packages/Symbolic/SymbolicPython.m)  package. (you can see the code it's building via the  ```"EchoCode"```  parameter).
+Let's take a look at what that does:

 ```mathematica
  Needs["PyTools`Symbolic`"];